-Mesh size of the netting used on rafts ranged from 0.1 to 20.0 cm, with an average of 6.9 cm and median of 7.0 cm (Figure 9).
-Mesh sizes of the netting used in submerged appendages ranged from 0.1 to 24.0 cm, with an average of 7.9 cm and median of 8.0 cm.
+Mesh size of the netting used on rafts ranged from 0.1 to 20 cm, with an average of 6.9 cm and median of 8.0 cm (Fig. 9).
+Mesh sizes of the netting used in submerged appendages ranged from 0.1 to 24 cm, with an average and median of 8.0 cm.
 Note that very small mesh categories likely represent other material than netting misreported by observers.
-A slight decrease in mesh size was detected in the 2020-2023 period, with an average of 6.4 cm for rafts and 6.9 cm for appendages, compared to 7.0 cm and 8.1 cm for the 2011-2019 period (Figure 9).
+A slight decrease in mesh size was detected in 2020, with an average of 6.2 cm for rafts and 7.0 cm for appendages (Fig. 9).
 Differences between fleets were also detected, with some fleets, such as Ecuador, Spain and El Salvador, using smaller mesh netting (i.e., <5 cm) only.